thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 ### Exercise

 Turn to a neighbor and explain what the Knex seed system is in your own words.
+Then compare and contrast it with what you know about the Knex migration system.

 ## Why is the Knex seed system useful?